Expansion of Same-sex marriage across the U.S.

 According to calculations by Nate Silver in his FiveEightySix blog in the New York Times, as of election day in 2012-NOV, there were:

-- 31 states in which a majority of adults would have opposed approving SSM in a ballot initiative.
+- 31 states in which a majority of adults would not have passed a ballot initiative to legalize SSM.

 - 6 states where support for SSM was 40% or less.